SHLee-95/shlee.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Political Science, University at Buffalo, State University of New York, 2029 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Political Science, Sungkyunkwan University, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.P.S. in International Relations, Kyonggi University, 2019

 Work experience
 ======